darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/4-ServerlessBackend/README.md

 this in step 10 below.
 Copy it into a text file for use in later steps also.
 8. Now click on the "StartWorkflow" icon in the center of the screen, and a "Function code" section will appear at the bottom of the screen (scroll down).
-9. Delete the existing code in that section, and replace it with [this code ](lambda.py).
+9. Delete the existing code in that section, and replace it with [lambda.py](lambda.py).
 10. In the code that you have just pasted, you will see two instances of the following string (search for them): 111111111111
 11. You must replace those instances with your own AWS Account number, which you